rishi-a/vernier-go-direct-data-collection/README.md

 # vernier-go-direct-data-collection
-Script to retrieve data from Vernier Go-Direct sensors
+Script tested only on Go-Direct EKG and Go-Direct Respiration Belt.